Ocramius/ocramius.github.com/source/_posts/2017-09-18-roave-better-reflection-v2.0.0.md

 </p>

 <p>
-    The initial idea was simple: I would get to watch James implement all my wicked ideas, while I would lay back and get drunk on Drambuie.
+    The initial idea was simple: James would implement all my wicked ideas, while I would lay back and get drunk on Drambuie.
 </p>